IRON747/Blood-Bank-JAVAFX/Readme.md

 Java(TM) SE Runtime Environment (build 1.8.0_261-b12) )

-2. Install mysql version of 5.6 or 5.7 (Choose port 3309 if you have 3306 or vice versa). and make sure to choose password as "root".
+2. Install mysql version of 5.6 or 5.7 (Choose port 3309 if you have 3306 or vice versa). and make sure to choose password as "root" .

 3. After installing mySql run the following commands: